CoryWBoris/AutoScreenShot/README.md

 When a new image is added to the specified directory, the script will automatically upload it to Imgur.com/upload.
 Lastly, the direct link to the uploaded image will be copied to your clipboard, ready for your pasting needs.

+## Errors to be addressed:
+I checked some basic exceptions, but there is still an error where the watchdog library gets a different time stamp for the screen shot than the actual file by several seconds.
+I believe this is because watch dog is not perfectly precise in detecting file creation or file modification time.
+But I could potentially just revamp the file dialogue window interaction to choose the most recently created item(s) in the screenshots directory with the "Screenshot" string in its name.

+Additionally the elements' css selectors on imgur could change overtime so I will make sure to update the css selectors as needed.
+I could use xpath too for the interaction with the web page but it usually didn't work for the more complex css items which are either activated by hovering only, or which appear intermittently depending on successful upload.

 ### Note
-I haven't checked for major exceptions yet, but so far I haven't experienced anything out of the ordinary.
-Of course the elements on imgur could change overtime so I will make sure to update the css selectors as needed.

 If you want to change the screenshot directory which the app uses after you already entered it, simply delete the pickle file in the same directory as your script.
-If you want to change your default screenshot directory on Mac OSX, follow the instructions here:
+If you want to change your default screenshot directory on Mac OSX, follow the instructions here: https://www.hellotech.com/guide/for/how-to-change-where-screenshots-are-saved-on-mac

-Unfortunately, this is only available on Mac OSX, but all I would need to make it windows compatible is to change the way the program interacts with the file upload dialogue window.
+Unfortunately, this script is only available on Mac OSX, but all I would need to make it windows compatible is to change the way the program interacts with the file upload dialogue window in the section which contains the osascript.
 Updates to follow!

 Happy Auto Screenshotting!